Yerington West, Arizona

-Yerington West is a porphyry copper project located in the Yerington Mining District of western Nevada and is being advanced by Hudbay Minerals (formerly held by Entrée Gold).
+Yerington West is a porphyry copper project located in the Yerington Mining District of western Nevada.
 Historic Anaconda work from the 1960-1980s produced a highly-constrained structural and geologic framework, highlighting untested targets throughout the district.
 Much of the district remains covered by post-mineral sedimentary and volcanic units.
 EMX is targeting a concealed porphyry center related to an exposed dike swarm with associated skarn mineralization.

-Drilling by partner Entrée Gold on the EMX property intersected high-temperature porphyry-related alteration and mineralization, consistent with a distal porphyry-related signature.
+Drilling on the EMX property intersected high-temperature porphyry-related alteration and mineralization, consistent with a distal porphyry-related signature.

 Maps